- BUS FPX 4121 Assessment 5 Ethics and Patient-Centered Care.

 Ethics and Patient-Centered Care

-The medical centre of the United States of America can be described as being in a state of transition from the earlier male dominant structure to patient oriented structure.
-This change is as a result of the growth of culture that focuses on the patient’s autonomy over their health given that they have the necessary tools at their disposal and information from technologies such as the internet (Smith & Jones, 2020).
+The medical center of the United States of America can be described as being in a state of transition from the earlier male-dominant structure to a patient-oriented structure.
+This change is as a result of the growth of a culture that focuses on the patient’s autonomy over their health given that they have the necessary tools at their disposal and information from technologies such as the Internet (Smith & Jones, 2020).

-This transformation entails that leaders in healthcare organize for and have adequate knowledge on the assessment, analysis and reporting of outcomes of patients with a view of enhancing the general experience of patients.
-Embedded in these challenges, particularly in the various aspects of patient centered care such as end-of-life care or death with dignity are that as the new healthcare administrator of the Brookside Hospital you will be faced with the challenges of administering the hospital under these conditions.
+This transformation entails that healthcare leaders organize for and have adequate knowledge of the assessment, analysis, and reporting of outcomes of patients to enhance the general experience of patients.
+Embedded in these challenges, particularly in the various aspects of patient-centered care such as end-of-life care or death with dignity are that as the new healthcare administrator of the Brookside Hospital, you will be faced with the challenges of administering the hospital under these conditions.

 Ethical Dilemmas in Health Care Management